testbughub/L4Menu/README.md

 ## Description
 This is a collection of scripts for RetroPie to,
 for example, sync save states to or from a server.
+It has mostly been tested on the RetroFlag GPi case, but should work on any Raspberry Pi system.

 PS
 I'm going to be honest and say that I'm in no way a professional programmer.